tkottke90/Obsidan-Styles/templates/Project.md

 Below are questions that I want you to answer about this project.

 ### Project Description
-*Tell us about your project, what will it do or improve?
+%%Tell us about your project, what will it do or improve?
 Who is it for?
-Try to avoid setting a goal here and let this be your dreaming space*
+Try to avoid setting a goal here and let this be your dreaming space%%